 Injuries Resulting In Death | Full awareness for short period of time, before falling into unconsciousness and dying within a few weeks to 3 months. | £15,300 to £29,060 |

-Additionally, other compensation could be given, such as:
+Additionally, some other costs may also be included, such as:

 - Funeral costs